 Leaving here, there are two influences that I most want to take with me.
 The first is the woods that lay behind the museum.
 They are the only accessible wilderness in the northern Jetlands, and the only reason they are here and have not been turned into a cornfield is because they are part of the museum land.
 Every morning, I go for a long run in the woods.
 It is the best part of my day.
 I am alone in the woods and I feel safe and sheltered from the uncharacteristically harsh sun and the flat, empty landscape.
 Perhaps I like the woods best because they feel the most like home.
 But unlike the forests in California and Norway, the woods here are flat.
 I am able to run for miles, peacefully.
-My mornings here are what kept me sane during the long stretches of time that I was totally alone.

 On my last day here, I woke up early and saw the most beautiful, dewy sunrise as I ran through the woods.

 After my run I have a coffee from the museum kitchen, stretch slowly, and then walk down the long, tree lined path back to my house.
 I pick basil, cucumbers, beets, tomatoes and kale from the garden.
 Along my walk I snack on fresh berries, plums and apples that grow on the trees and bushes.